-- the date your coverage ends, except for a Surviving Spouse of a retiree; - the last day of the month you stop making the required contributions; - the last day of the month in which UnitedHealthcare receives written notice from Foothill-De Anza Community College District to end your coverage, or the date requested in the notice, if later; or - the last day of the month your Dependents no longer qualify as Dependents under this Plan.
+the date your coverage ends, except for a Surviving Spouse of a retiree;

+the last day of the month you stop making the required contributions;

+the last day of the month in which UnitedHealthcare receives written notice from Foothill-De Anza Community College District to end your coverage, or the date requested in the notice, if later; or the last day of the month your Dependents no longer qualify as Dependents under this Plan.

-The Plan will provide written notice to you that your coverage has ended if any of the following occur:
+The Plan will provide prior written notice to you that your coverage will end on the date identified in the notice if:

-- you permit an unauthorized person to use your ID card or you use another person's ID card; - you knowingly give UnitedHealthcare false material information including, but not limited to, false information relating to another person's eligibility or status as a Dependent;

-- you commit an act of physical or verbal abuse that imposes a threat to Foothill-De Anza Community College District's staff, UnitedHealthcare's staff, a Provider or another Covered Person; or - you violate any terms of the Plan.
+you commit an act, practice, or omission that constituted fraud, or an intentional misrepresentation of a material fact including, but not limited to, false information relating to another person's eligibility or status as a Dependent; or you commit an act of physical or verbal abuse that imposes a threat to FHDA's staff, UnitedHealthcare's staff, a provider or another Covered Person.